wso2/docs-is/en/docs/guides/adaptive-auth/ip-based-adaptive-auth.md

-# Configure IP-Based Adaptive Authentication
+# Configure IP-based adaptive authentication

 This page guides you through configuring IP-based adaptive authentication for a sample web application.